-7. The Hoff Family has a heart for teen moms, and last year they gave gift cards in mugs with hot cocoa mix to their teen pregnancy center along with some Christmas onesies!!
+7. The Hoff Family has a heart for teen moms, and in the past they gave gift cards in mugs with hot cocoa mix to their teen pregnancy center along with some Christmas onesies!!
 Through their act of giving at Christmas, they are able to build relationships and encourage pregnant and teen moms to choose God’s way for their family and really make a difference!
 Contact your local teen pregnancy center to see how you can bless these teen Mommas.

 8. The Walker Family has a ministry called 7more in Houston where they support and pray for ex-inmates coming out of prison.
 If you are in the Houston area, they have an event December 21st and 22nd where you can donate items or attend the event!
 You can search 7morestories on Instagram and direct message Debs for more information, or email her at firstname.lastname@example.org!

-9. The Hamner Family has made “blessings bags” for the past eight years with their kids during advent.
+9. The Hamner Family has made “blessings bags” for many years with their kids during advent.
 They keep them in their cars all year long and hand them out when they see a need, usually someone standing on the corner.
 They usually make enough to give to other people as well, under the condition that they share the story of how they had the opportunity to bless someone with the bags.
-They passed on the tradition to their small group this year and the families had a great time making the bags together.
+They have passed on the tradition to their small group and the families had a great time making the bags together.